TiewKH/featureswitch/README.md

 # Moneylion Technical Assessment

 ### Curl commands for Windows
-To check whether a user is enabled for a certain feature
+To check whether a user has access to a certain feature
 ```
 curl "localhost:8080/feature?email=tiewkeehui95@hotmail.com&featureName=CREATE%20USER"
 ```